aptos-labs/developer-docs/apps/docusaurus/docs/move/book/packages.md

 `examples` directories will be included as well.

-The `sources` directory can contain both Move modules and Move scripts (both transaction scripts and modules containing script functions).
+The `sources` directory can contain both Move modules and Move scripts (both Move scripts and modules containing script functions).
 The `examples` directory can hold additional code to be used only for development and/or tutorial purposes that will not be included when compiled outside `test` or `dev` mode.

-A `scripts` directory is supported so transaction scripts can be separated from modules if that is desired by the package author.
+A `scripts` directory is supported so Move scripts can be separated from modules if that is desired by the package author.
 The `scripts` directory will always be included for compilation if it is present.
 Documentation will be built using any documentation templates present in